What is a trade mark?

 - Symbolises your quality

-If you don’t and someone else registers a similar trade mark then you may be forced to:
+If you don’t register yours and someone else registers a similar trade mark then you may be forced to:

-- buy a licence from the existing owners
+- Buy a licence from the existing/ new owners

 The Bass triangle (below) is included to show the first registered British trade mark and it is still in use today.